Sanglorian/orcus/Orcus Advanced Options - current.md

 **Devastating Coup:** You can perform a coup de grace as a swift action (still choosing a standard action for the attack).

-**The True Death:** A creature killed by an attack from Tyrfing cannot be brought back from the dead by any means, or become an undead creature.
+**The True Death:** A creature killed by an attack from Tyrfing cannot be brought back from the dead by any means, nor become an undead creature.

 ### Hostile